7 Introduction to R and the Tidyverse

 R supports defining ordinal data with factors.
 This can be used to set the order of elements in a plot, e.g. the order of bars in a bar chart.

-We do not cover factors beyond the following example here, although the tidyverse includes a package (forcats) specifically for that purpose.
+We do not cover factors beyond the following example here, although the tidyverse includes a package (forcats) specifically for handling them.

-Elements based on character columns are generally ordered alphabetically.
+Elements based on character columns are by default ordered alphabetically.

 ggplot(peng) +